 The voice is produced as air from the lungs moves up through and vibrates the vocal cords.
 This is called phonation.
 The voice is then changed as it travels up through the different-shaped spaces of the throat, nose, and mouth.
 This is called resonance.
 Voice disorders include both phonation and resonance disorders:

-- Hyponasality (or denasality): This is when not enough voice energy comes through the nose, making the child sound “stopped up.”
-This might be caused by some blockage in the nose, or by allergies.
+- Hyponasality (or denasality): Hyponasality is when not enough voice energy comes through the nose, making the child sound “stopped up.”
+This might be caused by blockage in the nose, a structural issue, a foreign object, a cold or allergies.

-- Hypernasality: This happens when the movable, soft part of the palate (the velum) does not completely close off the nose from the back of the throat during speech.
-Because of this, too much sound energy escapes through the nose.
+- Hypernasality: Hypernasality happens when the movable, soft part of the palate (the velum) does not completely close off the nose from the back of the throat during speech.
+When this happens, too much sound energy escapes through the nose.
 This can be due to a history of cleft palate, a submucous cleft, a short palate, a wide nasopharynx, the removal of too much tissue during an adenoidectomy, or poor movement of the soft palate.

 Reasons for Concern